■ Safety of care:

 Prescribing opioids

-Patients may abuse or become addicted to several different types of medications.
-While very important for the relief of pain, opioids are often scrutinized for their risks and potential for abuse.
-A common sense approach may help to manage these risks, and this generally includes careful patient evaluation, a clear treatment plan, informed consent, periodic review (monitoring), consultation with other physicians or providers when necessary, careful documentation, and compliance with applicable laws and regulations.1
+While important for pain relief, opioids are the class of medications most frequently reported in adverse drug events resulting in harm.
+A comprehensive approach may help manage risk, and generally includes careful patient evaluation, a clear treatment plan, informed consent, periodic review (monitoring of efficacy and side effects), consultation with other physicians or providers when necessary, careful documentation, and compliance with applicable laws and regulations.
+1

 Talking to patients about pain medication

-When initially prescribing opioids, or restarting a prescription after a long absence, physicians should talk to patients about such things as the reason for the medication; the drug’s benefits, risks, and interactions; the symptoms and signs that might indicate an adverse reaction; and any ongoing monitoring that may be required.
-Physicians may also consider whether creating an opioid treatment contract with specific patients would be appropriate.
+When starting opioids, or restarting a prescription after a long absence, you should talk to patients about issues such as: the reason for the medication; the drug’s benefits and risk of harm; drug interactions; symptoms and signs that might indicate an adverse reaction; and any ongoing monitoring that may be required.
+You may also consider whether creating an opioid medication treatment contract would be appropriate.

-The following strategies may be helpful in discussing medication use — including opioids — with a patient:5
+The following strategies may be helpful in managing expectations and discussing medication use — including opioids — with a patient:

 • Be empathetic and acknowledge the patient’s suffering.

-• Maintain a respectful relationship with the patient and avoid being paternalistic.
+• Maintain a respectful, supportive relationship with the patient.

-• Be firm and confident in the presentation of information and encourage honest responses by using simple, open-ended questions.
+• Be firm and confident in the presentation of information, explain your approach to using opioid medication for chronic pain, and encourage honest responses by using simple, open-ended questions.

-• Clearly communicate any opioid use and refill policies.
+• Clearly communicate any opioid prescription and refill policies.

-• Discuss your intentions to contact the patient’s other physicians or healthcare providers to advance the patient’s care, and obtain the patient’s permission to do so.
+• Discuss your intentions to contact the patient’s other healthcare providers to advance the patient’s care, and obtain the patient’s permission to do so.

 • Maintain privacy and strict confidentiality to make patients comfortable and open to sharing their concerns.